Amit-Ranjan22/Updated_Portfolio_12-18-2021_Amitabh-Ranjan/README.md

 WHEN: the employer click one of the links in the navigation
 THEN: the UI scrolls to the corresponding section.
 WHEN: the employer click on the images of the applications
-THEN: he is taken to that deployed application
+THEN: he is taken to that deployed application.
-WHEN:
 ```

 ---